 By joining the UK DRI you’ll belong to a team of fantastic researchers, technical specialists and professional support staff passionate about accelerating the discovery, development and delivery of interventions that will help diagnose, treat and ultimately prevent dementia, directly benefitting people affected by dementia, their carers, families and the community.

-We’re looking for brilliant people who will help transform the range and pace of research on dementia.
+We’re looking for brilliant people with diverse perspectives.
+Together our unique contributions will transform the range and pace of research on dementia.
 You’ll be supported by the very best tools and resources and join a culture that encourages high risk/reward science and sharing of ideas.

 Explore all jobs